 The University of Maryland Symphony Orchestra (UMSO) is one of the nation’s finest collegiate orchestras, providing its members with the tools they need to enter the evolving world of music as inventive and engaged proponents for their art.
 All wind, brass and percussion players rotate between UMSO and the UMD Wind Orchestra every four-week concert period.
 With these shifts, the musicians learn to quickly adapt to a variety of musical situations.

 Known for its cutting-edge performances, UMSO searches for new ways to vitalize the presentation classical music in concert.
-Coined “The New Lights Initiative,” this progressive approach uncovers a renewed depth of meaning in the traditional orchestral repertoire for both musicians and audiences alike.
+This progressive approach uncovers a renewed depth of meaning in the traditional orchestral repertoire for both musicians and audiences alike.
 Recent interdisciplinary performances and collaborations include:

 The Petrushka Project (2008): UMSO collaborated with designer Doug Fitch in a multi-dimensional setting of Stravinsky’s Petrushka.
 The performance used puppetry, live videography, choreography of the orchestra itself and costumes to evoke a Russian street fair in wintertime.
 The Petrushka Project was adapted for the New York Philharmonic, and received its debut at Lincoln Center on the Philharmonic’s final concert of the 2012-2013 season, “A Dancer’s Dream.”